Discovering dynamic laws from observations: the case of self-propelled, interacting colloids: Introduction

+The goal of ActiveNet is extracting the one-body active force and the two-body interacting forces between pairs of colloids from particles' trajectories.
+Given that ActiveNet allows one to learn forces (not potentials), these forces can be conservative or non-conservative.
+Our approach is not restricted to particles undergoing Brownian dynamics.
+ActiveNet can be applied to particles undergoing underdamped Langevin dynamics \cite{Lowen2020,glotzer20}, where forces depend on particles' velocities.
+We also show how ActiveNet correctly learns torques, characteristic of chiral active particles \cite{zhan_2022_chiral, Liebchen_2022_chiral}, and it is also useful to estimate stochastic forces.

+All this paves the way for learning more complex dynamics present in experiments of colloidal systems where temperature and hydrodynamic interactions might be relevant---the latter usually displaying velocity-dependent forces.

-\CV{Furthermore, we adopt the {\em ensemble} approach \cite{dietterich2000ensemble} , in order to estimate the error bars in the predicted observables.
-In practice, a set of GNNs are trained on the same data, each GNN differing by means of the initial, random guess of its training coefficients.
-This yields an ensemble of networks that give a distribution of predictions for a given input.
-The overall prediction of the ensemble is taken as the average of the distribution and the error bar is its standard deviation.} After validating our approach, we use ActiveNet to extract both active and two-body forces from experiments of electrophoretic Janus colloidal particles \cite{squires2006breaking,bukosky2019extreme}\CV{, these are spherical particles of silica half-coated with titanium.
-An external electric field creates an asymmetrical dipole in the particles that couples to the electrolite where they are submerged, generating an asymmetric ion distribution in the vicinity of each colloid's surface, leading to self-propulsion and complex interactions~\cite{squires2006breaking}.
-A schematic representation of the experimental set-up is reported in figure \ref{fig:exp_snapshots} (A).
-With our approach, we are able to independently extract the active and two-body forces controlling the particles' dynamics, and unravel the physics dominating their movement.
-We hope that our approach will lead to new insights in the physics governing experimental active colloids. }
+After validating our approach with computer simulations, we use ActiveNet to extract both active and two-body forces from experiments of electrophoretic Janus colloidal particles \cite{squires2006breaking,bukosky2019extreme}.
+Electrophoretic Janus colloids are spherical silica particles half-coated with titanium, whose self-propulsion is induced by an external electric field creating an asymmetrical dipole on the particles.
+This couples to the electrolite where they are submerged, generating an asymmetric ion distribution in the vicinity of each colloid's surface, leading to self-propulsion and complex interactions~\cite{squires2006breaking}.
+With our approach, we are able to independently extract the active and two-body forces and unravelling the physics dominating their movement.
+We hope that our approach will lead to new insights in the physics governing experimental active colloids.